cloudbase/garm/doc/config.md

 go tool pprof http://127.0.0.1:9997/debug/pprof/profile?seconds=120
 ```

-Important note on profiling when behind a reverse proxy.
-The above command will hang for a fairly long time.
+> **IMPORTANT NOTE on profiling when behind a reverse proxy**: The above command will hang for a fairly long time.
 Most reverse proxies will timeout after about 60 seconds.
 To avoid this, you should only profile on localhost by connecting directly to garm.

 It's also advisable to exclude the debug server URLs from your reverse proxy and only make them available locally.